What happens in Parliament?

 Who gets to work in Parliament?

 We live in a democratic country, which means we all have a say in how the country is run.
 We do this by electing Members of Parliament (MPs) to represent our views in the House of Commons.
 This part of Parliament has the greatest political power.
 The second part of Parliament is the House of Lords, whose unelected members complement the work of the House of Commons.
-The third and final part of Parliament is the Monarch, our Queen, who signs the laws that Parliament votes for.
+The third and final part of Parliament is the Monarch who signs the laws that Parliament votes for.

 Where is Parliament?